 - DNA ("Genes") - The most viscous (the "slimiest") biological substances known is probably deoxyribonucleic acid, now known by the initials DNA and described by some over-enthusiastic professional biologists as "the living molecule."

-- Genome - The totality of all the genetic material packaged into chromsomes is the genome.
+- Genome - The totality of all the genetic material packaged into chromosomes is the genome.

 - Mitochondria - The structure inside the cell in which energy is produced by respiration is called the mitochondria.
 The vitality of the mitochondria, their capacity for oxidative energy production, is influenced by nutrition and hormones.